Forensic DNA Samples – Guidelines and Terms

 - Once the DNA is successfully extracted from the sample, this can then be used for any of our DNA tests.
-The type of sample submitted will not effect the accuracy of the results as once the DNA is extracted it is the same regardless of the sample it is obtained from.
+The type of sample submitted will not affect the accuracy of the results as once the DNA is extracted it is the same regardless of the sample it is obtained from.

 - DNA testing using forensic samples can be used only for curiosity purposes since it is not normally possible to verify the source of the sample.
 Only in cases where it is possible to verify the source of the sample and a strict chain of custody procedure has been observed then the sample may be admissible in a court of law.